cvanaret/Uno/interfaces/Matlab/README.md

 end
 ```

-- the objetive value `fval` must be a scalar numeric value;
+- the objective value `fval` must be a scalar numeric value;
 - the objective gradient `grad` must be a numeric vector of `length(x)` elements;
 - the objective hessian `hess` must be either a numeric matrix of size `length(x)`-by-`length(x)`.